paxdotdev/pax/lab-journal-zb.md

         </Group>
     }
 ```
     this would require at least: handling `.` nesting in the grammar + parser, then adjusting invocation of handlers
-    to support referring to
+    to support invoking functions-in-structs, instead of `SomeStruct::some_handler`
-Way forward: instead of making the buttons / actions declarative as data structs,
+    [x] Way forward for now: instead of making the buttons / actions declarative as data structs,
         we can unroll Pax as manual <Group>, <Image>, etc. (no for loop, a bit more repetition)

-[ ] stack overflow with compiler when evaluating recursive structs, e.g. a ToolbarPanel with sub_panels: Property<Vec<ToolbarPanel>>
+[-] stack overflow with compiler when evaluating recursive structs, e.g. a ToolbarPanel with sub_panels: Property<Vec<ToolbarPanel>>
-(note that the above probably only matters if we can also store
+    (note that this probably only matters if we can also store Fn pointers on structs, otherwise there's no use using

-[ ] Image needs to be plugged in (using text as placeholder for now)
-[ ] Resizing window too small crashes, looks related to viewport culling math
-    (maybe also related to combined % + px)
-[ ] occlusion layers seem to be misordered —
-    for repro: see code at this commit, change any background rectangle in pax-designer/src/controls/mod.pax to 1.0 opacity instead of 0.25
-[ ] Haven't tried using Stacker yet (will wait for latest slot refactor to stabilize) — but there are a handful of places I would like to use it
+    this "spec" pattern which requires recursive structs)